 Thanks to Classic Wings magazine, sponsors of this page.
 See the next edition of CW for more about these machines and other exciting restoration activity from right around the globe!

-Royal Australian Air Force C-27J Spartan to debut at Yealands Classic Fighters 2017
+Royal Australian Air Force C-27J Spartan at Yealands Classic Fighters 2017

 We are excited to announce that the Royal Australian Air Force have confirmed their participation in the Yealands Classic Fighters Air Show 2017.
 They will be presenting their new C-27J Spartan battlefield air lifter which is equipped with missile warning systems, electronic self-protection and battlefield armour allowing them to operate freely in high-threat environments.